Memberships

 • Allowed fields – Select the fields enabled in profiles.

-• Enable contact form - Whether or not to let visitors send messages through a contact form.
+• Enable contact form – Whether to allow visitors to send messages through a contact form.

-• Contact form recipients - Select e-mail addresses to which messages are sent.
+• Contact form recipients – Select the email addresses to which messages are sent.

-• Click Add Plan to add the membership plan.
+4. Click Publish to add the membership plan.

 • If you are using the WooCommerce payment component, follow these steps:

-2. Enter the name of your membership plan into the text field where it says Product name which is a required field.
-Optionally enter the description of your payment plan into the textarea field under the product name field.
+2. Enter the name of your membership plan into the Product name field (required).
+Optionally, enter the description of your payment plan into the textarea field under the product name.

 3. Select the Users - User (Base plan) product type option from the dropdown menu in the Product Data panel.

-4. In the General tab, enter the Regular price field and optionally the Sale Price field if you wish to sell the membership plan at a discounted price.
+4. In the General tab, enter the Regular price and, optionally, the Sale Price if you wish to sell the membership plan at a discounted price.

 5. In the Plan Features tab, configure features for the membership plan.
-For details of each setting, see step 3 above for the Default payment component.
+For details on each setting, see step 3 above for the Default payment component.

-6. Press Publish to add the membership plan as a WooCommerce product.
+6. Click Publish to add the membership plan as a WooCommerce product.

-The apply membership page needs to be created where users can purchase membership payment plans.
+You need to create an apply membership page where users can purchase membership payment plans.

-Go to Directories -> Settings -> Pages and assign a page for Apply Membership if not already assigned.
+Go to Directories -> Settings -> Pages and assign a page for Apply Membership if one is not already assigned.

-Newly registered users will be redirected to this page after user registration is complete.
+Newly registered users will be redirected to this page after completing user registration.

-You can also switch on the Display pricing table setting under Directories -> Settings -> Payment -> Payment Plan Settings to show a pricing table.
+You can also enable the Display pricing table setting under Directories -> Settings -> Payment -> Payment Plan Settings to show a pricing table.

-Existing users can go to the frontend directory dashboard and click the Apply Membership button on the Membership page under the Account panel which will take the user to the Apply Membership page.
+Existing users can go to the frontend directory dashboard and click the Apply Membership button on the Membership page under the Account panel, which will take them to the Apply Membership page.

 Make sure the Membership option is checked under Directories -> Settings -> Dashboard -> DASHBOARD PANEL SETTINGS (ACCOUNT) -> Select pages.